Oil of clove

-Oil of clove, also known as clove oil or eugenol, is an essential oil extracted from the clove plant, Syzygium aromaticum.
-Clove oil is commonly used in aromatherapy and for flavoring food, tea, and toothpaste.
+Oil of clove is an essential oil extracted from the clove plant Syzygium aromaticum.
+Clove oil is mainly (90%) eugenol, a phenolic compound widespread in nature.
+It is for flavoring food, tea, and toothpaste.
 In alternative medicine, it may be used as a topical medication to relieve toothache.
 There is insufficient medical evidence to support its use as an analgesic for treating pain.

 Madagascar and Indonesia are the main producers of clove oil.

 Types and phytochemicals

+Clove oil is obtained by steam distillation of various parts of the clove tree.
 There are three types of clove oil: